Appearance

 The meta refresh Method

-As you see in the code above, the JavaScript is disabled in that page, the browser gets redirected to “ShowErrorPage.html”, where it will show a warning message.
+As shown in the code above, when JavaScript is disabled on that page, the browser gets redirected to ShowErrorPage.html, where it will show a warning message.